qjebbs/sketch-meaxure/README.md

 Improvements that users can recognize:

-1. Fully works with lastest version of Sketch (v64).
+1. Fully works with lastest version of Sketch (v66).
 1. The latest `Tint` feature support.
 1. Easily resize markers, without concerns to break them.
-(The `resizing constrain` feature)
+(The `resizing constrain` feature).
-1. Always export masked layers right, while `Measure` doesn't in some cases.
+1. Export directly with `Anima stacks` activated.
 1. Customize the order of exported artboards.
 1. Better display of text fragments.
 1. Re-organize functions and panels.